ibm-cloud-docs/vpc/hpvs-encrypt-log-message.md

 {: #doccomp}

 - In the [`log-encryption`](https://github.com/ibm-hyper-protect/samples/tree/main/log-encryption) folder, you have a `docker-compose.yaml` file under `/compose` directory, which deploys and manages the Docker Compose application.
 The image that we use is the official Ubuntu image from [DockerHub](https://hub.docker.com/_/ubuntu).
-- Within the `docker-compose.yaml` file, there is a command that asks Docker Compose to run a shell script (`example.sh`) that prints a line of plain text and a line of encrypted message to the standard output.
+- The `docker-compose.yaml` file contains a command that asks Docker Compose to run a shell script (`example.sh`) that prints a line of plain text and a line of encrypted message to the standard output.
 This `example.sh` file exists in the `/compose/bin` directory.
 - A public key `logging.pub` is required for encrypting the log message.
 This file must exist in the `/compose` folder.
 This tutorial shows an example of generating a key pair encrypted through AES with a passphrase by using `openssl`.
 - The `volumes:` instruction tells Docker Compose to mount the Docker Compose volume with the public key and the simple logging application to `/var/logging` inside the container.
 The Ubuntu image starts as a container later and run `example.sh` as its main application.